 Fee: Free of charge

-During the four-day workshop, 15 participants, together with Pep Bonet, Benedicte Kurzen and Sebastian Liste will share experiences, work on portfolios, improve editing skills and learn how to develop visual stories.
+During the four-day workshop, 15 participants, together with Pep Bonet, Robin Hammond & Benedicte Kurzen will share experiences, work on portfolios, improve editing skills and learn how to develop visual stories.
 Participants can look forward to intensive communication with NOOR photographers and their peers on subjects ranging from how to develop and edit a photographic story or project, to the nuances of the international photo market.
 The workshop is a unique opportunity to learn impactful visual storytelling, further develop personal vision, strengthen ongoing projects and gain new knowledge and contacts in an intimate and interactive environment.

 The workshop is free of charge and includes lunch.
 Please note that travel, accommodation and additional meals are not covered and should be arranged by individual participants.
 The workshop will take place at the Loft Roquette: 42 Rue de la Roquette, 75011 Paris, France.